 Sewickley Heights is a tiny borough located in the state of Pennsylvania.
-With a population of 837 people and just one neighborhood, Sewickley Heights is the 865th largest community in Pennsylvania.
-Sewickley Heights has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 829 people and just one neighborhood, Sewickley Heights is the 865th largest community in Pennsylvania.
+Much of the housing stock in Sewickley Heights was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Sewickley Heights home prices are not only among the most expensive in Pennsylvania, but Sewickley Heights real estate also consistently ranks among the most expensive in America.